hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 From the developer's perspective, the main difference between a shared memory system and a distributed memory system is that in a distributed memory system, memory must be managed and shared between processors _explicitly_.
 This is usually achieved through _**Message Passing**_, where processes explicitly communicate with one another through send and receive functions.
 The de facto standard for message passing on HPC systems is the **Message Passing Interface**, or **MPI**.

 It should be noted that while individual nodes are ccNUMA-like shared memory systems, they can be programmed as and operate as a distributed memory system.
-Moreover, distributed memory systems can be programmed as and operate as shared memory systems using approaches such as **Partitioned Global Address Space (PGAS)**, where the PGAS implementation mimics a shared memory system by performing remote memory sends and recieves transparently.
+Moreover, distributed memory systems can be programmed as and operate as shared memory systems using approaches such as **Partitioned Global Address Space (PGAS)**, where the PGAS implementation mimics a shared memory system by performing remote memory sends and receives transparently.

 # The Message Passing Interface

 The Message Passing Interface (MPI) is a portable message passing standard designed for distributed-memory parallel computers.
 The standard (version 4.0) currently defines an API with almost 500 functions, in C and Fortran (support for Fortran 2008 was added in the MPI 3.0 standard, while the C++ bindings were deprecated).

 Today, there are numerous implementations of the MPI standard available.
 Notable examples include the open-source implementations OpenMPI, MPICH and MVAPICH, and the vendor-developed implementations Intel MPI, Cray MPI and bullx MPI (note that many of these vendor-developed implementations are based on an open-source implementation).

 ## History

-Efforts to define a standardised message passing interface began in 1991 and subsequently led to the Workshop on Standards for Message Passing in a Distributed Memory Environment (held in April 1992).
+Efforts to define a standardised message passing interface began in 1991 and subsequently led to the _Workshop on Standards for Message Passing in a Distributed Memory Environment_ (held in April 1992).
 At this workshop, the essential features of a message passing library were discussed, and a small working group was formed with the task of defining a standard.

 The first draft of the MPI standard was designed by [Jack Dongarra](https://en.wikipedia.org/wiki/Jack_Dongarra), [Tony Hey](https://en.wikipedia.org/wiki/Tony_Hey) and David W. Walker and presented at the Supercomputing Conference (SC) in 1993.
 Following a period of consultation, the 1.0 standard was released in June 1994.

 ![Version 1 of the MPI Standard](../../assets/unit-6/mpi1-standard.png)
 _**Figure 3:** Version 1.0 of the MPI Standard_
 {: style="color:gray; font-size: 90%; text-align: center;" }

 The MPI effort involved around 80 people from 40 organisations, mainly in the United States and Europe.
 It was funded heavily by DARPA, the U.S. National Science Foundation (NSF), and the European commission (among others).

 Since its creation, MPI has become the _de facto_ standard for communications on distributed memory systems.
 The standard is maintained by the MPI Forum, and the current version of the standard is 4.0; the 4.1 and 5.0 standards are a work in progress.